 Here you’ll see information including your name, former legal names, current and past addresses, date of birth, social security number, employer, spouse information, and whether it’s a joint account report or not.

-Any personal information shouldn’t affect your credit score but is instead used to verify your identity when needed.
-Check to make sure everything is accurate, but don’t stress, especially if you see something like a past job missing from your credit report.
+Personal information doesn’t affect your credit score.
+It is only used to verify your identity when needed.
+Check to ensure everything is accurate, but don’t stress, especially if you see something like a past job missing from your credit report.

 Here you’ll find a summary of all of your debts and where you stand with each of them.
 For example, if you have a mortgage, you’ll see your balance, the original loan amount, and how many total balances you have.